Canonicalizing zeta generators: genus zero and genus one: Background on multizeta values

 The family of relations between MZVs consisting of the (``regularized'') shuffle relations \eqref{appMZV.04} for all pairs of monomials $u,v$ and the (``regularized'') stuffle relations \eqref{appMZV.07} for all pairs of words $u,v$ both ending in $y$ is known as {\em the family of regularized double shuffle relations} on MZVs.
-Note that if both $u$ and $v$ are convergent, then since $\zeta_\stuffle(u)=\zeta(u)$ and $\zeta_\stuffle(v)=\zeta(v)$, combining~\eqref{appMZV.04} and~\eqref{appMZV.07} implies that
+These were studied fully in \cite{IKZagier}; for a standard reference text containing all the basic material on MZVs, see also \cite{BurgosFresan}.